mainflux/sdk-py/docs/users.md

 Issues a new access and refresh token for a user for authenticating  into the system.

-params:   user: a dict with the user information and password.   {  "identity": "user@mainflux.com",  "secret": "12345678"  }
+params:   user: a dict with the user information and password for example:   {"credentials":{  "identity": "user@mainflux.com",  "secret": "12345678"  }  }

 **returns:**